Intellectual Property Department

 Registered trade marks - use of ®

-A: Yes, if you have registered the mark in Hong Kong, or elsewhere for your goods or services.
+A: Yes, if you have registered the mark in the Hong Kong SAR, or elsewhere for your goods or services.
 If you have not registered your mark, it is an offence to use the ® and you may be liable on conviction to a fine.

 Registrability hearing